ucsd-cse15l-s23/ucsd-cse15l-s23.github.io/pages/pages-root-folder/index.md

 # this page as active in the topbar navigation
 #
 homepage: true
-title: "Software Tools & Techniques Lab (UCSD CSE15L)"
+title: "Software Tools & Techniques Lab (UCSD CSE15L S23)"
 ---

 Joe Gibbs Politz - <code>jpolitz@eng.ucsd.edu</code> -  [jpolitz.github.io](https://jpolitz.github.io)

-**This is the page for the winter 2023 edition of the course.**
+**This is the page for the spring 2023 edition of the course.**

 ## Material and Schedule